 Once you’ve been served, you have to file a Response (FL-120) within 30 days unless (a) you do not object to the requests articulated in your spouse’s Petition; (b) your spouse has granted you an extension (in writing) to hold off on filing a response while the two of you mediate or negotiate the issues involved in your divorce (assets, debts, kids, financial support, attorney fees); or (c) you are filing another document to try and dismiss or move the divorce to another county or state.*

 If you are considering not filing a response, proceed with caution and consider obtaining the advice of an experienced divorce lawyer.

 Why?
 If you do not file a Response and your Divorce turns ugly, your spouse can file a Request for Default.
 A Default effectively takes away your leverage and your voice.
 Your spouse is free to proceed without you.
 Because most of us have at least some assets, money, personal property, gifts, vehicles, debts etc. and some exposure to pay financial support or right to receive it, we usually recommend that you file a Response so that you can protect your interests if you and your spouse do not have a full agreement on all divorce related issues.
 As the Respondent, you can use Hello Divorce too.
 Since your spouse is likely going to prepare Step 3 for you, you should only need to use our software or services for a couple of months (max).
 Our DIY options allow you to easily prepare your divorce forms.
 Our team processes, files and serves them for you.

 What is the benefit of NOT filing a Response?

 - You avoid the court filing fee (usually $435);

-- Depending upon your county and your spouse’s preference, you may not have to prepare the mandatory forms (such as financial disclosures);
+- Depending upon your county and your spouse’s preference, you may not have to prepare some mandatory forms (such as financial disclosures);

 - Your spouse must complete the majority (and sometimes all) of the court required forms.